Nutrition For Cancer Patients: What You Should and Shouldn’t Eat While Undergoing Treatment

 – Changes in smell and taste

 – Loss of lean mass

-These side effects form a huge health and nutritional risk for cancer patients.
+These side effects form huge health and nutritional risk for cancer patients.
 Nutrition for cancer patients varies with that of ordinary or healthy individuals.
-Generally, healthy individuals are urged to include a lot of fruits, veggies and whole grain cereals and breads, as well as moderate quantities of dairy and meat products in their diets.
-They are also urged to cut back on salt, alcohol, sugary foods and fat.
+Generally, healthy individuals are urged to include a lot of fruits, veggies, and whole-grain cereals and bread, as well as moderate quantities of dairy and meat products in their diets.
+They are also urged to cut back on salt, alcohol, sugary foods, and fat.